makrai/notes/jagrova19-lm-surpris-fantasy-slav.md

   translation
 * orthographic and lexical distances are reliable predictors of linguistic sim
   * we obtain the predictability of words in a sentence\
-  with the help of trigram language models.
-We find that
+    with the help of trigram language models
   * linguistic distance (encoding similarity) and in-context surprisal (predictability in context) appear to be complementary, with
     * neither factor outweighing the other, and that
-    * our distinguishing of these two measurable dimensions is helpful in understanding certain unexpected effects in human behaviour.
+    * our distinguishing of these two measurable dimensions is helpful in understanding certain unexpected effects in human behaviour

 # 1. Introduction